 If the company is an intermediate supplier to a German buyer of goods which are purchased from a business in another EU Member State and which are delivered from there to Germany, VAT due can be accounted for by the German customer (see Invoices section).

-No simplification procedures officially accepted by German tax authorities apply.
-Based on the latest of the German Federal Tax Court jurisprudence and depending on the purchase contracts, the application of a simplification procedure should be negotiated with the tax authorities on a case-by-case basis.
+There are no simplification procedures officially accepted by German Tax Authorities which would apply to call-off stock or consignment stock located in Germany.
+Simplification only applies in respect of commissionaire/undisclosed agency structures with a principal located in another EU Member State, and to goods which are delivered from the EU Member State into Germany.
+Based on the latest German Federal Tax Court jurisprudence, and depending on the purchase contracts, the application of a simplification should be negotiated with the German Tax Authorities on a case-by-case basis.

 Supply and install

 If a business supplies goods and installs or assembles them in Germany, its customers can, in effect, account for any VAT due as a single acquisition of goods (work and material supply - Werklieferung).
 This does not apply if the supplier is required to register for VAT in Germany for other reasons.